 The Mater Ecclesiae Fund for Vocations is privileged to assist men and women to follow God's call to service in the Church through a life of consecration.
-We operate the St. Joseph Student Debt Relief Grant Program for religious life and the St. John Vianney Student Debt Relief Grant Program for the parish priesthood.
-These grants eliminate the delay many young people encounter as they struggle to pay off their student debts before they can enter religious life.
-A grant pays candidates' student loan payments while they are in formation for either religious life or the priesthood.
+We operate the St. Joseph Student Debt Relief Grant Program for religious life.
+The grants issued through this program eliminate the delay many young people encounter as they struggle to pay off their student debts before they can enter religious life.
+A grant pays a person's student loan payments while they are in formation for religious life.

-We are helping 101 men and women follow their vocations (and have helped another 50 to try their vocations).
+We are helping over 100 men and women follow their vocations (and have helped more than 50 to try their vocations).
 Each year we must raise the money necessary to make their student loan payments.
 These men and women pray each day for you, for the Church and for the world as they work to become priests, monks and brothers, and nuns and sisters.

 You can read about some of these men and women on our vocation stories page.

 That was the good news.
 The truly awful news is that we have had to turn away 98 young people who wanted to offer their lives to Christ, but could not because of their student debt!
 Will the Church lose these vocations?